newenay/y-over-react5/README.md

 2.)
 Create a new folder called `y-over-react4` on you computer, and make it an empty local git repository.<br><br>
     a.)
 For example: `cd ~/code/y-over-react4`<br>
     b.) `git init`<br><br>
 3.)
-Set up a `git pull https://github.com/newenay/y-over-react4.git` in the new repository<br>
+Set up a clone of the repository `git clone https://github.com/newenay/y-over-react4.git`<br>
 4.)
 Run `npm install` to install the missing node_modules from the package.json<br>
 5.)
 Run `npm start` to launch the starter introductory lesson<br>
 6.)
 See "new_lesson_INSTRUCTIONS.txt" for further help on creating a new lesson<br>